Lexicon MPX1

 For example, Mix and Level controls, for the entire system, or for any individual effect, can be accessed at any time by pressing the front panel Mix button.
 The front panel Patch button, which gives you similar instant access to the Patching system, lights whenever a patched parameter is selected to remind you that you can jump right in and out of the patching system at will.

 The Lexicon MPX1 gives you tap tempo control when you want it.
 You can assign tempo control to modulation rates, delay times or any effect parameter, ensuring that your effects are in tempo with your music.
-Tempos can be tapped in with the front panel Tap button (or an assigned controller) or “dialed-in”, in BPM (beats per minute) on the display.
+Tempos can be tapped in with the front panel Tap button (or an assigned controller) or “dialled-in”, in BPM (beats per minute) on the display.

 The Lexicon MPX1 also lets you generate MIDI clock from your tempo, as well as receive MIDI tempo from an external sequencer or drum machine.
 Many presets have delay times assigned to Tap tempo.
 Try loading some of these.
 (Select source type: Tempo in the database to find all of them.)